ThomasJanda/oxid-deactivate/README.md

             }
         },

-3. Refresh autoloader files with composer.
+3. Refresh autoloader files with composer in the oxid root directory.

         composer dump-autoload